 “When I’ve looked at submissions before, those are the types of things that really stood out to me personally.”

 9. Honesty is also an important quality to bring to your entry.
-“It might be that you’ve gone to the Olympics for the first time,” adds Heather.
+“It might be that you’ve gone to a sports event for the first time,” adds Heather.

 “Perhaps it’s a style of reporting that you’ve never done before in your life.
 You can say in your citation that this represents a big change for you and that you were working in a new field.”

 10. Lean into your authenticity as a journalist.
-“Don’t try and be something you’re not,” she says.
+“Don’t try to be something you’re not,” she says.

-“Ultimately, your stories and your copy is going to tell its own tale.
-Find ways of bringing that to life, again if possible through your citation.”
+“Ultimately, your stories and your copy are going to tell their own tale.
+Find ways of bringing that to life, again, if possible, through your citation.”

 Looking for photography advice?
 Read award-winning sports snapper Molly Darlington’s portfolio tips!